avanhatt/icse22ae-kani/README.md

 Two other Rust verification tools, Prusti and CRUST, do not support any of the dynamic trait objects we tested.
 See Prusti's [error on unsized casts][prusti-err], and CRUST's documentation of "[CRUST] currently lacks support for dynamic dispatch of trait methods and for closures" [here][crust].

 [prusti-err]: https://github.com/viperproject/prusti-dev/blob/v-2021-11-22-1738/prusti-viper/src/encoder/mir/pure/interpreter/mod.rs#L276

+# Further notes on Reusability

+To prepare this artifact, this repository's `Dockerfile` includes installation of 4 Rust verification tools---Kani, Crux-MIR, Rust Verification Tools, and SMACK - Rust (though any mistakes in the installation or usage are solely our fault, not the fault of the authors of those tools!)
+These installation steps may be useful to other researchers aiming to compare tools for verifying Rust.

+In addition, our `crate-data/crate_scrape.py` tool may be useful for other analyses on popular Rust crates---researchers can change the bash command run in the script to produce custom numerical results.

 # End